The best way to pay off a personal loan: Our tips

 Refinancing a personal loan involves working with a new lender to get a loan for your remaining loan amount with lower rates or different payment terms.
 Much like consolidating, refinancing can save you money by reducing the amount you pay in interest over the life of the loan.

-However, if the fees that come with refinancing are high, they’ll eat into the value of your loan and it may not be worth it.
-Additionally, if the repayment term with the new loan is longer, you may pay more interest over time.
+However, if the fees associated with refinancing are high, they’ll reduce the value of your loan, making it less worthwhile.
+You may pay more interest over time if the repayment term is longer.

 Calculate the amount you will spend on the remaining payments with your current loan versus the new loan to determine if the cost of refinancing is worth it for you.